-Over the last six (6) fiscal years, combined Inuit and Nunavut firms performed best in the categories of Major Works Construction, Minor Construction and Maintenance and Air Charters.
+Over the last seven (7) fiscal years, combined Inuit and Nunavut firms performed best in the categories of Major Works Construction, Minor Construction and Maintenance and Air Charters.
 In 2013/14 the numbers show that the combined Inuit and Nunavut firms competed well in the categories of Minor Construction and Maintenance Services (85% of the total volume), Air Charters (74% of the total) and Construction (89% of the total).
 In 2014/15, the numbers show that Inuit and Nunavut firms won Minor Construction and Maintenance Services (80%) in Major Construction (88%).
+In 2014/15 Inuit and Nunavut firms won 95% of Construction contracts, 76% of Minor Construction contracts and 80% of Air Charters.

-In 2014/15, the combined Inuit and Nunavut firms win the lowest share of contracts for Architectural and Engineering (6%), Service contracts (12%) and Consulting Services (13%).
-This is consistent over the last eight (8) years.
+In 2014/15, the combined Inuit and Nunavut firms win the lowest share of contracts for Architectural and Engineering (6%), Service contracts (11%) and Consulting Services (12%).
+This is consistent over the last nine (9) years.
 Generally, Inuit and Nunavut firms are able to compete successfully for Air Charters, Construction, Minor Construction and Purchase Orders for goods.